Permafrost/Tundra/SERVICES.md

 ### tundra.stream:copy

-Copies all data from the given input stream (or string or bytes) to the given output stream, then closes the streams.
+Copies all data from the given [java.io.InputStream] object to the given [java.io.OutputStream] object, then optionally closes both stream objects.

 #### Inputs:

-* `$stream.input` is an optional [java.io.InputStream] object, byte[],
+* `$content.stream.input` is a [java.io.InputStream] object containing
-  or String containing data to be written to `$output`.
+  data to be written to `$content.stream.output`.
 If not specified, this service does nothing.
-* `$stream.output` is an optional [java.io.OutputStream] object where
+* `$content.stream.output` is a [java.io.OutputStream] object where
-  data read from `$input` is to be written.
+  data read from `$content.stream.input` is to be written.
 If not specified, this service does nothing.
-* `$stream.buffer.size` is an optional size in bytes to use when buffering the data being copied in memory.
+* `$content.stream.buffer.size` is an optional size in bytes to use when buffering the data being copied in memory.
-* `$stream.close?` is an optional boolean indicating whether the streams should be closed after the copy is complete.
+* `$content.stream.close?` is an optional boolean indicating whether the streams should be closed after the copy is complete.
 Defaults to `true`.

 ---